Selection Principles and special sets of reals: Open problems: Examples without special set theoretic hypotheses

 \subsection{Direct constructions}

 Constructions which do not appeal to a dichotomy are philosophically much more pleasing.

-There is a direct construction of a set of reals $H$ satisfying $\ufin(\cO,\Gamma)$ such that $|H|=\fb$ (and such that $H$ does not contain a perfect set) \cite{BaSh01}.
-All finite powers of this set $H$ satisfy $\ufin(\cO,\Gamma)$ \cite{ideals}.
+There is a direct construction of a set of reals $H$ satisfying $\ufin(\rmO,\Gamma)$ such that $|H|=\fb$ (and such that $H$ does not contain a perfect set) \cite{BaSh01}.
+All finite powers of this set $H$ satisfy $\ufin(\rmO,\Gamma)$ \cite{ideals}.
 In fact, $H$ can be chosen as a subgroup or even a subfield of $\R$ \cite{o-bdd, SFH}.
-There is also a direct construction of a set of reals $M$ satisfying $\sfin(\cO,\cO)$ but not $\ufin(\cO,\Gamma)$, such that $|M|=\fd$ \cite{SFH}.